 When you are first learning how to cook, biscuits may seem difficult.
 I promise they aren’t difficult.
-Making seven tiered wedding cakes that look presentable are difficult.
+Making seven-tiered wedding cakes that look presentable are difficult.
 This is learning how to not over mix your ingredients so you get soft fluffy biscuits.
 This recipe is part of my learn to cook series, where I am cooking every recipe out of my old home economics cookbook.

-To make a good biscuit you need to measure you ingredients carefully, and do not over work the dough.
+To make a good biscuit you need to measure your ingredients carefully, and do not overwork the dough.
 This is a bread that is best made without a mixer.
 Often when we bake we use a mixer, but not here.
 If you over mix the dough they will become tough and hard.
 The basic steps of preparing a biscuit is to measure your dry and your wet ingredients.
 You will sift together your dry ingredients.
-If you don’t have a fancy sifter, don’t worry, use a colender, they work very well too.
+If you don’t have a fancy sifter, don’t worry, use a colander, they work very well too.
 By shifting together your ingredients you are mixing your dry ingredients, and giving them some air so they won’t be too dense.
 You will then add your fat to the dough and work this in.
 You will want to coat the flour mixture with the fat.
 You can use a pastry blender or a fork.
-You will want to work in the the fat, it will first take on the appearance of peas, and then it will look like coarse crumbs.
+You will want to work in the fat, it will first take on the appearance of peas, and then it will look like coarse crumbs.
 Up until this point, you can work the dough as much as you want.

 When you add the wet ingredients mix only until everything is blended.
 This will not be a smooth dough, it will be lumpy.
 Do not let this worry you.
 Only mix until all of the dough is wet.
-At this point you can overwork the dough.
+At this point, you can overwork the dough.
 If your biscuits come out hard, next time, mix them less.